dotnet-websharper/docs/content/core/bundling.md

 title: Bundling and exporting
 ---

-Bundling in WebSharper refers to two main use cases:
+Bundling in WebSharper refers to three main use cases:
 * SPA project types, where a single JavaScript file is generated to hold the client-side code.
 * Multi-page sitelet applications in production-ready mode, where possibly multiple JavaScript files are generated, but they are optimized for one or more pages.
+* Automatic web worker script generation.
+See [web workers](webworkers).

 While exporting is the process of creating an npm package from your WebSharper library code.